Simple PBR Layering (Closed Alpha)

 UI/UX

-- Carefully crafted UX to support a quick and easy to understand workflow
+- Carefully crafted UX for a quick and intuitive workflow — everything reachable from the N-Panel.

-- Linked asset library providing a nice overview of the static node groups in this addon.
+- Linked asset library providing an overview of all static node groups included in the addon.

-- Powerful customization of behavior and look in the preferences
+- Powerful customization of behavior and appearance in the addon preferences.

 Why Simple PBR Layering?